 'There were not enough Bibles for this southern Yali community, so last year, their church ordered more to be printed in Jakarta and shipped them to MAF’s hangar in Papua, Indonesia.

-MAF delivered the Bibles to the villages of Dekai, Oakbisik and Holuwan.
+MAF delivered the Bibles to the villages of Dekai, Oakbisik and Holuwun.
 In Dekai, the Bibles were distributed to church evangelists and pastors.
 In Oakbisik, people from neighbouring villages walked for a whole day just to receive a Bible.

-The rest went to Holuwan where the ladies were waiting, excitedly swaying back and forth, chanting in their Yali tongue.
+The rest went to Holuwun where the ladies were waiting, excitedly swaying back and forth, chanting in their Yali tongue.
 They were waiting for the MAF plane to land, which would bring them Bibles in their own language.

 The Cessna Caravan touched down and taxied to the top of the mountain airstrip.
-As MAF Pilots, Dave Ringenberg and Peter Santana, climbed out of the plane, the colourfully dressed villagers continued to chant and sway.
+As MAF pilots, Dave Ringenberg and Peter Santana, climbed out of the plane, the colourfully dressed villagers continued to chant and sway.